rastri-dey/RoboND/README.md

+# RoboND_Project_Where_Am_I
 Udacity RoboND Term-2: Where am I

-This project is about Localization using ROS package AMCL to formulate robot motion in a provided map of Gazebo and Rviz simulated environments.
+The project discusses Localization using ROS package AMCL to formulate robot motion in a provided map of Gazebo and Rviz simulated environments.See the writeup for theoretical content on Localization and specifics of AMCL with Results.

 The project explores several aspects of mobile robot localization utilizing ROS packages, with focus on the following: